MartinvonBerg/Ext_REST_Media_Lib/readme.txt

     + added required = true to args of rest-route-functions
     + added authorization required for complete REST-API
     + fixed md5_original_file request for deleted files in folder, but still in media-library

+= 0.0.10 =
+*   Removed minor inconsistencies at the rest_field definitions

 == Upgrade Notice ==